reproducing-research-projects/BugsInPy/report/meat.md

 Is it possible that our reproduction won't be reproducible by others?

-## Conclusion
+# Conclusion

 Does our study support the conclusion?

 Future directions for research?

-## itemize
-Improve reproducibility of BugsInPy
+- Improve reproducibility of BugsInPy
-Improve description of software environments
+- Improve description of software environments
-Make reproducibility tools easier to use
+- Make reproducibility tools easier to use